-urison with Set 1 SET 1 S1 / S2 / S3 / S4 LSME ESRS ED Section 5 (version July 2023) 5.
-This Standard does not cover workers in the undertaking's upstream or downstream value chain; these categories of workers are covered in ESRS S2 Workers in the value chain. (c) These [draft] Disclosure Requirements require undertakings to describe their own workforce, including key characteristics of the employees and non-employees that are part of it.
-This description provides users with an understanding of the structure of the undertaking's relationship with present workforce and helps to contextualise information that are relevant and material to other social disclosures included in this Section of LSME ESSS. (d) The objective of these [draft] Disclosure Requirements is also to enable users to understand the extent to which the undertaking aligns or complies with international and European human rights instruments and conventions, including the International Bill of Human Rights, the UN Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises, the International Labour Organization's Declaration on Fundamental Principles and Rights at Work and ILO fundamental conventions, the UN Convention on Persons with Disabilities, the European Convention of Human Rights, the revised European Social Charter, the Charter of Fundamental Rights of the European Union, the EU policy priorities as set out by the European Pillar of Social Rights, and Union legislation.
-4. For Workers in the value chain (S2): (a) These [draft] Disclosure Requirements relate to the following sustainability matters: (a) working conditions (for example, secure employment, working time, adequate wage, social dialogue, freedom of association, including the existence of work councils, collective bargaining, work-life balance and health and safety); (b) equal treatment and opportunities for all (for example, gender equality and equal pay for work of equal value, training and skills development, the employment and inclusion of persons with disabilities, measures against violence and harassment in the workplace, and diversity); (c) other work-related rights (for example, child labour, forced labour, adequate housing, water and sanitation and privacy). (b) This Standard does no 6.
-The Standard requires undertakings to describe their own workforce, including key characteristics of the employees and non-employees that are part of it.
-This description provides users with an understanding of the structure of the undertaking's own workforce and helps to contextualise information provided through other disclosures. examples of what is included in the scope of this [draft] Standard.
+LSME ESRS ED Section 5 (c) These [draft] Disclosure Requirements require undertakings to describe their own workforce, including key characteristics of the employees and non-employees that are part of it.
+This description provides users with an understanding of the structure of the undertaking's relationship with present workforce and helps to contextualise information that are relevant and material to other social disclosures included in this Section of LSME ESRS. (d) The objective of these [draft] Disclosure Requirements is also to enable users to understand the extent to which the undertaking aligns or complies with international and European human rights instruments and conventions, including the International Bill of Human Rights, the UN Guiding Principles on Business and Human Rights and the OECD Guidelines for Multinational Enterprises, the International Labour Organization's Declaration on Fundamental Principles and Rights at Work and ILO fundamental conventions, the UN Convention on Persons with Disabilities, the European Convention of Human Rights, the revised European Social Charter, the Charter of Fundamental Rights of the European Union, the EU policy priorities as set out by the European Pillar of Social Rights, and Union legislation.
+4. For Workers in the value chain (S2): (a) These [draft] Disclosure Requirements relate to the following sustainability matters: (a) working conditions (for example, secure employment, working time, adequate wage, social dialogue, freedom of association, including the existence of work councils, collective bargaining, work-life balance and health and safety); (b) equal treatment and opportunities for all (for example, gender equality and equal pay for work of equal value, training and skills development, the employment and inclusion of persons with disabilities, measures against violence and harassment in the workplace, and diversity); (c) other work-related rights (for example, child labour, forced labour, adequate housing, water and sanitation and privacy). (b) This Standard does not cover workers in the undertaking's upstream or downstream value chain; these categories of workers are covered in ESRS S2 Workers in the value chain.
+These [draft] Disclosure Requirements cover all workers in the undertaking's upstream and downstream value chain who are or can be materially impacted by the undertaking, including the impacts that are connected with the undertaking's own operations, products and or services, this also includes the value chain through its business relationships.
+This includes also all the workers who are not included in the scope of "own workforce" ("own workforce" includes employees, individual contractors, i.e., self-employed workers, and workers provided by third party undertakings primarily engaged in 'employment activities') and are or can be significantly affected by the undertaking.
+See AR 3 for examples of what is included in the scope of this [draft] Standard.
 No correspondence with SET 1 5.
-For Affected communities (S3), these [draft] Disclosure Requirements relate to the following sustainability matters: (a) communities' economic, social and cultural rights (for example, adequate housing, adequate food, water and sanitation, land-related and security-related impacts); (b) communities' civil and political rights (for example, freedom of expression, freedom of assembly, impacts on human rights defenders); (c) particular rights of indigenous peoples (for example, free, prior and informed consent, self-determination, cultural rights).
+For Affected communities (S3), these [draft] Disclosure Requirements relate to the following sustainability matters: (a) communities' economic, social and cultural rights (for example, adequate housing, adequate food, water and sanitation, land-related and security-related impacts); (b) communities' civil and political rights (for example, freedom of expression, freedom of assembly, housing, adequate food, water and sanitation, land-related and securit